Lighting Trends 2025: 12 illuminating ways to elevate your interiors with on-trend designs

 Lumière is a decorative lighting consultation business offering high-end pieces from globally recognised designers.
 Lumière's catalogue boasts over 3000 lights, so it's fair to say that Melissa has her finger on the lighting industry's pulse.

-Sustainability in interior design is getting a lot of focus, particularly among kitchen trends and flooring trends, and rightly so.
+Sustainability in interior design is getting a lot of focus, particularly among kitchen trends, and rightly so.
 Fast interiors are out, instead, consumers are taking more time than ever to understand the construction process, material sources and environmental impact of the products they are buying.

 The Soho Lighting Company are doing great work developing eco-friendly lighting solutions.
 For example, their Linen Collection, “Inspired by the subtle folds of draped cloth,” is made with recycled plastics”.